sslab-gatech/avpass/docs/README.md

+# Installation

-This document explains how to install and use AVPASS.
-For the initial version of AVPASS, we assumes that user is using Linux.
-However, since we tried to avoid using OS specific commands or libraries, we will support Windows or Mac users in the near future.
+For the initial version of AVPASS, we assumes that user is using Linux or MAC.
+However, since we tried to avoid using OS specific commands or libraries, we will support Windows users in the near future.

 1. Install dependencies